 2. Pup-Peroni Mini Dog Treats Original Beef

-- Real beef as first ingredient: Provides a taste dogs love
+- Real beef as first ingredient: Delivers authentic flavor

-Compared to standard-sized treats, these minis offer better portion control and are less likely to cause overfeeding.
-The main tradeoff is that larger dogs may need multiple treats at once, which can use up the bag more quickly.
+Compared to standard-sized treats, these minis prioritize portion control and suitability for small dogs.
+The main tradeoff is that larger breeds may need more treats per session.

 3. Pup-Peroni Original Beef Dog Treats Large Bag